 Health Services

 Health services at FPC Yankton include medical and dental sick calls, emergency services, medication, routine dental care, chronic care, eyeglasses, and eye exams.
-In order to be examined by a healthcare professional, inmates must submit a triage form and wait to be placed on a call-out.
+To be examined by a healthcare professional, inmates must submit a triage form and wait to be placed on a call-out.
 Emergency medical care can be obtained by approaching any staff member and requesting assistance.

 Psychology Services